John Smith Purdy: Life

-His wanderlust still not satisfied, he moved to Sydney in Australia in 1913 as Metropolitan Medical Officer of Health under Dr J. A. Thompson.
+He moved to Sydney in Australia in 1913 as Metropolitan Medical Officer of Health under Dr J. A. Thompson.
 Within a few weeks of the onset of the First World War he again volunteered, serving as a sanitary officer with the Australian Army Medical Corps attached to the 1st Division Australian forces in Egypt (where his local understanding was greatly beneficial).
 On 1 January 1916 he was promoted to Lt Colonel and placed in charge of sanitation at Tel-el-Kebir overseeing a camp of 30,000 ANZAC troops.
 In October 1916 he was attached to the 10th Field Ambulance Division on the western front in Belgium.
 He won the Distinguished Service Order (DSO) for his services at Messines Ridge in the summer of 1917.
 Also Mentioned in Dispatches he was promoted to temporary Colonel and oversaw the 3rd Australian General Hospital at Abbeville in France from January to June 1918.

 He was returned to Australia before the end of the war to combat the spreading Spanish flu epidemic which had reached Australia on the returning hospital ships.
 He reached Sydney in September 1918 and began a year-long battle trying to combat the epidemic.
 The situation was worsened by two minor outbreaks of plague in Sydney in 1920.
 He was made President of the Health Society of New South Wales and Chairman of the Public Health Association and President of the Australian Association of Fighting Venereal Disease.
 In his position on the Town Planning Association of NSW he was influential in instigating a programme of slum clearance in Sydney.

 He was also President of the Returned Sailors and Soldiers Imperial League of Australia and Deputy Chairman of the St John's Ambulance Association.